 She is not a good fit for picture books through early chapter books, contemporary YA without a strong romance element, women's fiction, or inspirational romances.

 Tracy Marchini is looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, magical realism, historical fiction, and non-fiction.
+She's also seeking picture book illustrators and author-illustrators.
 For picture book fiction, she’s particularly interested in manuscripts that are laugh out loud funny or deliciously dark.
 For middle grade and young adult, she’s interested in underdogs, strong female characters and/or unreliable narrators.
 She believes that it’s important for readers of all backgrounds to see themselves reflected in the media they consume, and is looking to bring that diversity to her list.

 She is not a good fit for YA horror, true crime, hard sci-fi or high fantasy.
 At this time, she is not looking for board books, early chapter books or non-fiction for the educational market.